Ikolvi/QuicUI/packages/quicui_code_push_client/README.md

-# QuicUI Code Push Client
+# QuicUI - Code Push for Flutter

 A Flutter plugin for Over-The-Air (OTA) updates using QuicUI Code Push system.
 This package allows Flutter applications to receive and install code updates without going through the app store review process.